xtuml/bridgepoint/doc-bridgepoint/notes/7990_Model_Element_Move/7990_Model_Element_Move.dnt.md

 6.3.1 Introduce the Move...
 CME in Model Explorer
 6.3.2 Introduce the Move...
 CME in the canvas
 6.3.3 Assure the Move...
 CME is only enabled when there is a valid selection
 6.3.4 The BridgePoint Move...
-CME shall be similiar to the Java > Refactor >Move... wizard, but where the Java Move CME contains a project tree to select the destiation, the BridgePoint > Move... doalog shall contain a Model explorer tree.
+CME shall be similiar to the Java > Refactor >Move... wizard, but where the Java Move CME contains a project tree to select the destination, the BridgePoint > Move... dialog shall contain a Model explorer tree.
 6.3.5 The BridgePoint Move... shall be implemented as a wizard.
 6.3.5 Move...
 Wizard Page 1
 6.3.5.1 Select Destination
 6.3.5.1.1 This item shall contain a Model Explorer tree and the user shall be allowed to select a single location
-6.3.5.1.2 Only valid destination shall be enabled, invalid destinations shall be disabled
+6.3.5.1.2 Only valid destinations shall be enabled, invalid destinations shall be disabled
 6.3.6 Move...
 Wizard Page 2
 6.3.6.1 Referring Model Elements affected by the move operation
 6.3.6.2 A tree view showing the Model Elements that will be affected by the move with a description of how they will be affected